Supersonic-Sites/MEZStudiobeaute/content/en/_index.md

         img_alt: Hair removal services through laser treatments
         cta: Learn More
         aos_select: true
-        title: Laser Treatments
+        title: Hair Removal
         img_title: Hair removal services using laser - Click Here
-        description: "Our dedicated team offers more precise hair removal from your head to your feet with our efficient laser treatments.
+        description: "Our dedicated team offers more precise hair removal from your head to your feet with our efficient laser treatments, wax or electrolyses.
           We're happy to answer any questions. "
   - type: divider
     bg_color: white
   - type: gallery